AlexVezo/PhiloArduino/README.md

 A prototype device implementing hedonistic calulator using an Arduino, a display and buttons.

 # About PhiloArduino
-In philosophy class, we had a thought experiment using Benthams when discussing utilitarism.
+In philosophy class, we had a thought experiment using Benthams Hedonistic Calculus when discussing utilitarism.
 This way, I learned about the hedonistic calulus.
 As I started with programming Arduino to that time, I challenged myself to implement it using an Arduino.

 # About the hedonistic calulus